Henry Dundas, 1st Viscount Melville: Cessation of the slave trade

 Alternative measures were proposed later in the 1790s.
-Dundas spoke against specific proposals tabled in 1796, while reiterating his support for abolition in principle and then abstaining from the vote.
-The loss of momentum was connected to the renewal of war with revolutionary France.
+Dundas spoke against specific proposals tabled in 1796, while reiterating his support for abolition in principle, but abstained from voting.
+The loss of momentum was connected to three years of an ongoing war on three continents, including with revolutionary France.

 It was not until 1807 that the House of Lords voted in favour of abolishing the trade in slaves.
 Historian Stephen Farrell has noted that by that time, the political climate had changed, and the economic advantages of abolition had become apparent.
 The Slave Trade Act 1807 prohibited the trade in slaves in the British Empire.
 Ownership of slaves, however, remained legal in most of the British Empire until passage of the Slavery Abolition Act 1833.

 Between 1792 and 1807, when the slave trade was eventually abolished, another half a million Africans were transported into slavery in the British colonies.
 Dundas insisted that any abolition of the slave trade could not succeed without the support of West Indian colonial legislatures.
 Abolitionists argued that West Indian assemblies would never support such measures, and that by making the abolition of the slave trade dependent on colonial reforms, Dundas was in effect indefinitely delaying it.
 There is evidence, however, that Dundas had secured agreement of the West Indians before proposing the eight-year timeline.
+Recent peer-reviewed scholarship has also identified new archival evidence showing that Dundas had the support of several leading abolitionists, while the West Indian slave owners opposed his plan just as much as they opposed immediate abolition.

 A few years after passage of the Slave Trade Act 1807, Wilberforce and Dundas encountered each other.
 Wilberforce recorded the event as follows: "We did not meet for a long time and all his connexions most violently abused me.
 About a year before he died ... we saw one another, and at first I thought he was passing on, but he stopped and called out, 'Ah Wilberforce, how do you do?'
 And gave me a hearty shake by the hand.
 I would have given a thousand pounds for that shake.
 I never saw him afterwards."